-Bharosa offers private, public and small-group classes in yoga and creative writing around the Bay Area.
+Bharosa offers public, private and semi-private classes in yoga around the Bay Area.

 My deepest value is accessibility.
 I believe in providing offerings that promote access to all, whatever your age, race, gender identification, sexual orientation, financial situation, and physical requirements may be.